Southclaws/ScavengeSurvive/README.md

 No gameplay mechanics require the use of commands.
 All gameplay has been built with an intuitive _interaction model_ in mind with only 5 major keys required to access the gamemode-specific features.

+The [porting](porting/) directory documents the move from SA-MP to open.mp: how the server is built and run now, why each dependency decision was made, and what went wrong on the way.

 ## Getting Started